MechanicalRabbit/DataKnots.jl/doc/src/start.md

     3 │ DANIEL A    95484   false │
     =#

-Since `Filter` uses takes boolean valued pipeline for an argument, we could use `GTK100K` to filter employees.
+Since `Filter` takes a boolean valued pipeline for an argument, we could use `GTK100K` to filter employees.

     run(ChicagoData,
         It.department.employee